 X-rays are a type of electromagnetic radiation, just like visible light.

-An x-ray machine sends individual x-ray particles through the body.
+An x-ray machine sends individual x-ray waves through the body.
 The images are recorded on a computer or film.

 - Metal and contrast media (special dye used to highlight areas of the body) will also appear white.